Stridsvagn 74: Use

 Stridsvagn 74 was used in the Swedish Army armoured brigades as a replacement for the cancelled purchase of AMX-13 until it was replaced by strv 103.
 It was then used in independent corps tank companies, and even later relegated to the infantry support role in assault gun companies before being phased out of service in 1981 (strv 74 V) and 1984 (strv 74 H).
 The turrets were retained and later used as static gun pillboxes, which were phased out and demolished in the early 2000s.

 Its high silhouette and narrow hull along with the recoil of the gun made it rock when firing the gun at 3 and 9 o´clock and it was sometimes referred as "Sanslös" (Swedish for "Senseless") by its crew.

 Versions

-Strv 74 was available in two almost identical versions, strv 74 H and strv 74 V, the main difference being the transmissions which lead to slightly different layout of the interiors.
+Strv 74 was available in two almost identical versions, strv 74 H and strv 74 V, the main difference being the transmission, which lead to slightly different interior layouts.
 The H version was based on the strv m/42 TH, and the V version was based on the strv m/42 TV.